YounesTal1/2ecdsa/README.md

-# Two-Party ECDSA protocol with malicious adversaries
+# Two-Party ECDSA

-This is a C++ implementation of the paper "Efficient Secure Two Party ECDSA", by Sermin Kocaman "sermin.cakin@metu.edu.tr", and Younes Talibi Alaoui "younes.talibialaoui@kuleuven.be"
+This is a C++ implementation of the protocol provided in the paper "Efficient Secure Two Party ECDSA" by Sermin Kocaman "sermin.cakin@metu.edu.tr", and Younes Talibi Alaoui "younes.talibialaoui@kuleuven.be".

 ### Requirements: